 Pure Ginseng powder belongs to the Araliaceae family, and they say that it has many positive effects on the human body.
-Its name Panax derives from the name Panakeia-Panakeia who is the daughter of the Greek God of Healing Asclepios.
+Its name Panax derives from Panakeia-Panakeia, who is the daughter of the Greek God of Healing Asclepios.
 The plant is a perennial plant with a height of 60-80 cm, and it grows in shady places.
 After three years, you can harvest the roots for the first time.
 It is fleshy, with a straw-yellow color.

 Its typical and distinctive bitter taste arrives through the soils where it grows.
 The most expensive type is the one from the roots cultivated in China.

 The root is edible, just like carrots or radishes.
-Unfortunately, the problematic cultivation, the timing for the first harvests, the sensitivity of the product, leads to that this spice belongs to the most expensive in the world.
+But, unfortunately, the problematic cultivation, the timing for the first harvests, and the product's sensitivity lead to this spice is the most expensive in the world.

 Frequent use in our latitudes

 The most common use is in coffee (1/4 of a coffee spoon is enough) as a stimulant throughout the day.

-Ginseng is a very rare, and extremely expensive root, its use in China, is a privilege, to the most affluent families.
+Ginseng is a rare and extremely expensive root; its use in China is a privilege to the most affluent families.